volkziem/PermanentMagnetDesign/README.md

   - generates an arrow plot on the grid specified by 'gx', 'gy', and 'gz'

 - **make_cubez.m**
-  sheets=make_cubez(a,alpha,Br):
+  - sheets=make_cubez(a,alpha,Br)
-  returns the sheets of a cube with size 'a', aspect ratio 'alpha', and remanent field 'Br'
+  - returns the sheets of a cube with size 'a', aspect ratio 'alpha', and remanent field 'Br'

 - **make_brick.m**
-  sheets=make_brick(a,b,c,Br):
+  - sheets=make_brick(a,b,c,Br)
-  returns the sheets of a brick with the specified sides.
+  - returns the sheets of a brick with the specified sides.

 - **make_polygon_hollow.m**
   - sheets=make_polygon_hollow(n,ri,ro,h,Br)